Get Help Today(877) 648-4288

 Featured Treatment Center

 Chronic and heavy alcohol use destroys liver cells that can result in scarring, hepatitis, and cellular mutation that may lead to cancer.
+Heavy drinking is defined as 15 drinks or more per week (4+ a day) for men and 8 or more drinks per week (3+ a day) for women.
 Under normal circumstances the liver has the ability to regenerate and repair itself, but symptoms may not appear until extensive damage has been caused.

 Help is out there